 Corporate Watchmen Today

-Today there are communities who follow Jesus and adhere strictly to biblical teaching.
+Today there are communities who follow Yeshua (Jesus) and adhere strictly to biblical teaching.
 Examples are small house churches, large free-churches that have left the liberal institutionalized church, professional Christian organisations that fight for justice for others, and Messianic Jewish congregations who have left traditional Judaism.
 Metaphorically speaking, these communities could be seen as the Philadelphia Church of Revelation 3 since they “keep the word” and are not swayed by cultural norms.
 They tend to be proactive in challenging wrong laws and beliefs in society, and fighting for truth.
-They also look to the soon return of Christ.
+They also look to the soon return of the true Messiah, Yeshua.
 Although they may not be directly called by God (like the Hebrew prophets) they operate as modern-day watchmen.

 Here are a few of the corporate watchmen across the globe: